ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 In this format, a single JSON object is interpreted as a single value.
 If the input has several JSON objects (comma separated), they are interpreted as separate rows.
 If the input data is enclosed in square brackets, it is interpreted as an array of JSONs.

-This format can only be parsed for table with a single field of type [String](/docs/en/sql-reference/data-types/string.md).
+This format can only be parsed for a table with a single field of type [String](/docs/en/sql-reference/data-types/string.md).
 The remaining columns must be set to [DEFAULT](/docs/en/sql-reference/statements/create/table.md/#default) or [MATERIALIZED](/docs/en/sql-reference/statements/create/table.md/#materialized), or omitted.
-Once you collect whole JSON object to string you can use [JSON functions](/docs/en/sql-reference/functions/json-functions.md) to process it.
+Once you collect the whole JSON object to string you can use [JSON functions](/docs/en/sql-reference/functions/json-functions.md) to process it.

 **Examples**